-My recommendation is to work to at least a 4-6 week lead time.
+My recommendation is to work to at least a 4-6-week lead time.
 Of course, there are times when everyone needs a short turnaround.
-Maybe you’ve been let down by your usual supplier, or took a chance on a new supplier that hasn’t paid off.
+Maybe you’ve been let down by your usual supplier or took a chance on a new supplier that hasn’t paid off.

 And what if that delivery date then slips further and further?
 Better to assume a more realistic lead-time and know it will be met by a reputable CNC machining company.

 2. Place Kanban or call-off orders

-To get the supply chain security you need, set up a Kanban system with your supplier.
+To get the supply chain security you need, you can set up a Kanban system with your supplier.
 This means that you won’t ever be caught out as there is always an agreed level of stock held.

 A call-off order is another alternative if you have good forward visibility.
 Place a larger order of your machined components and schedule dates for deliveries at regular intervals throughout a set time period.

 Whether you have unpredictable spikes in demand, or a more regular pattern, this is a simple way to ensure that you always have what you need.
 You may also benefit from a lower unit price by placing a larger order in advance.

 3. Choose a one-stop shop

-Choosing a one-stop shop for your CNC machined components could be perceived as a gamble, but with the right supplier, you can totally eliminate lots of time-consuming, hands-on processes, and the associated stress.
+Choosing a one-stop shop for your CNC machined components could be perceived as a gamble, but with the right supplier, you can eliminate lots of time-consuming, hands-on processes, and the associated stress.

-The one stop shop will manage the whole process – ordering material, machining, any coatings or finishing processes, inspection, assembly and packaging for safe and prompt delivery.
+The one-stop shop will manage the whole process – ordering material, machining, any coatings or finishing processes, inspection, assembly and packaging for safe and prompt delivery.

 That’s why I always recommend partnering with a one-stop shop.
-Our customers find that the security it offers is a major stress reducer – it is our responsibility to build in an appropriate level of contingency time to manage the process and meet your deadline.
+Our customers find that the security it offers is a major stress reducer – it’s our responsibility to build in an appropriate level of contingency time to manage the process and meet your deadline.

 Partner with Penta